colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-Now the `MoveResult` show an updated board value based on the column the player placed their token in.
+Now the `MoveResult` will show an updated board value based on the column the player placed their token in.

-To finish with your initial proper `playMove()` method implementation, you'll add a few more lines to your `playMove()` method.
+To complete your updates to the `playMove()` method, you'll add a few more lines to it:

 ```js
 playMove(columnIndex) {